Bound by Corruption by BelovedStranger

 “Your heart is pounding.”

 Her eyelids lowered, bespelled by the low, rough timbre of his voice.
-It reawakened the ache deep inside her body that she was coming to understand was sexual arousal.
+It reawakened the ache deep inside her body that she was coming to understand to be passion.

 “Not from fear.”
 Was that her voice?
 Breathy?
 Nearly a moan—of want.